Critique of Pure Reason: Refutation of the ontological proof of God's existence of Anselm of Canterbury

 The ontological proof can be traced back to Anselm of Canterbury (1033–1109).
 Anselm presented the proof in chapter II of a short treatise titled "Discourse on the existence of God."
 It was not Kant but the monk Gaunilo and later the Scholastic Thomas Aquinas who first challenged the success of the proof.
 Aquinas went on to provide his own proofs for the existence of God in what are known as the Five Ways.

 The ontological proof considers the concept of the most real Being (ens realissimum) and concludes that it is necessary.

 The ontological argument states that God exists because he is perfect.
-If he didn't exist, he would be less than perfect.
+If he did not exist, he would be less than perfect.
 Existence is assumed to be a predicate or attribute of the subject, God, but Kant asserted that existence is not a predicate.
 Existence or Being is merely the infinitive of the copula or linking, connecting verb "is" in a declarative sentence.
 It connects the subject to a predicate.
 "Existence is evidently not a real predicate ...
 The small word is, is not an additional predicate, but only serves to put the predicate in relation to the subject."
 (A599) Also, we cannot accept a mere concept or mental idea as being a real, external thing or object.
 The Ontological Argument starts with a mere mental concept of a perfect God and tries to end with a real, existing God.

 The argument is essentially deductive in nature.
 Given a certain fact, it proceeds to infer another from it.
 The method pursued, then, is that of deducing the fact of God's being from the a priori idea of him.
 If man finds that the idea of God is necessarily involved in his self-consciousness, it is legitimate for him to proceed from this notion to the actual existence of the divine being.
 In other words, the idea of God necessarily includes existence.
 It may include it in several ways.
 One may argue, for instance, according to the method of Descartes, and say that the conception of God could have originated only with the divine being himself, therefore the idea possessed by us is based on the prior existence of God himself.
 Or we may allege that we have the idea that God is the most necessary of all beings—that is to say, he belongs to the class of realities; consequently it cannot but be a fact that he exists.
 This is held to be proof per saltum.
 A leap takes place from the premise to the conclusion, and all intermediate steps are omitted.